TheGigaMaster/Personal-BL3-mods/Raid Boss Mod/README.md

 But what follows after is what caught my eye, I don't know what it does, and I'm keen to find out.

+This I want to investigate further.

+Both fall under `"_jwp_export_idx": 3`, which holds a TON of info, including his evolution health threshold.
+This is what I want to dive into.

     "EvolvingToSpawnOptionMap": [
       {
         "_jwp_arr_idx": 0,